Get to know this popular and powerful approach to psychotherapy, which prioritizes working with the couple rather than the individual.

 About this Workshop

 This workshop will be highly experiential, teaching Emotionally Focused Therapy (EFT) with couples, largely through demonstration, video clips, and experiential participant exercises.
-This workshop is designed to give participants a high-level understanding and appreciation for the EFT model, to help participants begin to see their clients through a new, more powerful, and more accurate lens, and practice skills that can be put into place immediately.
+This workshop is designed to give participants a high-level understanding and appreciation for the EFT model, see their clients through a new, more powerful, and more accurate lens, and practice skills that can be put into place immediately.

 Emotionally Focused Therapy is a highly effective, evidence-based approach that is attachment-based, experiential, systemic, and de-pathologizing.
 It is the gold standard for working with couples, and offers new insights and powerful tools for therapists and behavioral health specialists working with individuals and families.
 This model utilizes the theory of adult love in a systematic map to heal distressed couple relationships which has a positive effect on the rest of the family and society.